Bali is an Indonesian island known for its forested volcanic mountains, iconic rice paddies, beaches

 on Jalan Camplung Tanduk, the bar is a great spot to chill out with the friendly staff and hospitable bar crew.

-Facebar, also known as F Club for short, is only several footsteps from Bali Joe.
-Facebar, just like many
+F Bar is only a few footsteps away from Bali Joe.
+F Bar, just like many

-of the best gay bars in Bali, comes to life near midnight and offers its main features of drag queens in parade
+of the best gay bars in Bali, comes to life near midnight and offers drag queens in parade

 together with male dancers with ripped abs and in the sexiest costumes you could ever imagine.